 Heart health might be the most important aspect of health in Ayurveda.
-The ancient Ayurvedic texts refer to the heart as the home of the Self, the center of consciousness and therefore the mind.
+The ancient Ayurvedic texts refer the heart as the home of the self, the center of consciousness and therefore the mind.

 This also includes feelings and emotions, among other things.
 In my experience, successful work with people with heart problems involves a change in their attitude toward themselves.

 Therefore, a healthy heart is a goal achieved by a significant shift in perspective.
 Without a change of attitude, minor improvements may come.